HISTORY

 The physical and emotional place known as Cambodia Town has a rich history.

-While it is known for being the highest concentration of Cambodians in the United States, Cambodia Town is also home to a diverse community of Black, Indigenous, Latinx, and Asian folks.
+Known for the largest Cambodian population in the United States, Cambodia Town is also home to Black, Indigenous, Latinx, and Asian neighbors whose histories are woven into this East Long Beach corridor.

 Cambodia Town: Not For Sale